 “Within the posterior zone, we identified two clusters (Figure 2A; SMA [P1] & pre-SMA[P2]) with a high probability of occurring in SMA according to H-O. The two clusters were approximately delineated by the vertical commissure anterior (VCA), consistent with cytoarchitechtonic delineations (Picard and Strick, 1996).
 However, SMA [P1] spanned multiple cytoarchitechtonic areas, extending ventrally to include portions of Picard & Strick’s cingulate zones.

 In the middle zone, we identified four clusters consistent with midcingulate cortex (MCC).
 In particular, two anterior and two posterior clusters delineated from each other a few millimeters anterior to the VCA, consistent with Vogt’s definition of anterior and posterior midcingulate cortex (Vogt, 2009).
-The two dorsal clusters (pdMCC [M1] & adMCC [M2]) showed a high probability of occurring in H-O’s paracingulate gyrus, whereas the two ventral clusters (pvMCC [M3] & avMCC [M4]) showed a high probability of occurring the cingulate gyrus proper.
-Unlike some cytoarchitechtonic studies, we did not identify any regions exclusively were located in the cingulate sulcus, such as the rostral cingulate zone.” – pp. 15-16
+The two dorsal clusters (pdMCC [M1] & adMCC [M2]) showed a high probability of falling within H-O’s paracingulate gyrus, whereas the two ventral clusters (pvMCC [M3] & avMCC [M4]) showed a high probability of falling in the cingulate gyrus proper.
+Unlike some cytoarchitechtonic studies, we did not identify any regions exclusively located in the cingulate sulcus, such as the rostral cingulate zone.” – pp. 15-16

 The reviewer also pointed out that we should clearly state the standardized stereotaxic space we are using.
 We now discuss this in more detail on line 105